alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ###Getting your security back

-Your security will be refunded in full if you export at least 95% of the quantity on the licence A paper licence must be returned within 2 months of its expiry date – the security will be released automatically if your licence was electronic.
+Your security will be refunded in full if you export at least 95% of the quantity on the licence A paper licence must be returned within 2 months of its expiry date.
+The security will be released automatically if you used the CHIEF system to export the goods.

 ###If you need help